alexpeattie/letsencrypt-fromscratch/README.md

 ## Appendix 7: Using EC client keys

-As well as support ECDSA-based certificates (see above), since 2016 LetsEncrypt has supported ECDSA for client (A.K.A account) keys.
+As well as support ECDSA-based certificates (see above), since 2016 Let's Encrypt has supported ECDSA for client (A.K.A account) keys.
 We'll have to make a few non-trivial modifications to our client to get EC client keys working though.

 First, we'll need an EC keypair: